On radius of convergence of $q$-deformed real numbers: Introduction

-In Secion~\ref{ExpS}, we briefly recall the notion of $q$-rationals and $q$-irrationals.
-Following~\cite{LMG}, we emphasize the role of the modular group~$\PSL(2,\Z)$.
-We also give explicit formulas in terms of continued fractions.

 In Section~\ref{GRS}, we consider the important example of $q$-deformed golden ratio.
 Its approximation by the quotients of consecutive Fibonacci numbers leads to interesting ``Fibonacci polynomials''.
-We check the statement of Conjecture~\ref{MainConj} in this particular case.

-In Section~\ref{PellS}, we consider the $q$-number~$\left[\sqrt{2}\right]_q$, and its approximation by the quotients of consecutive ``Pell polynomials''.
-We strengthen the statement of Conjecture~\ref{MainConj} in this case, replacing $R_*$ by another, greater value.

-Finally, in Section~\ref{GeS} we prove the statement of Conjecture~\ref{MainConj} for a large class of irrational numbers with a certain restriction (that, as we believe, is technical and can perhaps be removed).
-We give two more interesting examples.
+We prove that the roots of these polynomials belong to the annulus $ R_0<\left|q\right|<R_0^{-1}, $ where $R_0=0.35320...$ is the real root of the cubic equation